+F3.
 Parameter Values

 The culvert inlet parameter values are dependent on the inlet arrangement (i.e. the combination of the inlet type, edge type, culvert material and culvert shape), and the available values are based on research undertaken in the US.
-Unfortunately, many of these arrangements are not commonly used in the UK and consequently there is currently a shortfall in the required inlet arrangements with listed values.
-In order to fill some of the gaps, we have developed a list of the typical inlet types found in the UK.
-These are shown in Figure 5 (using our own terminology for the types).
+Unfortunately, many of these arrangements are not commonly used in the UK and there are also many in use in the UK for which no information is available.
+Consequently there is currently a shortfall in the parameters frequently required.
+In order to fill some of the gaps, a list of the typical inlet types found in the UK has been developed.
+These are shown in Figure 5 (using a simplified terminology for the types).
 These fall into 4 main categories (Projecting, Headwall, headwall with Training walls, and Mitred), however the flare of the training walls (wide taper, narrow taper or straight) also has an impact on the inlet hydraulics.
 There are a limited number of conduit and edge types (square edge, pipe socket end or chamfered, bevelled edge, thin wall, etc.) commonly associated with these inlet types.